-Other answers confirm the impression that Chomsky's early promises remain unfulfilled and that his contributions to linguistics are unidentifiable.
+In the passage cited Chomsky seems to agree, and other answers confirm the impression that early promises remain unfulfilled, and that lasting contributions to linguistics are unidentifiable.
 When McGilvray asks about the strong minimalist thesis, currently the centerpiece of the biolinguistic enterprise, Chomsky's answer begins in a promising way: "Maybe it's even true" (p.
 54).
 However, this is followed by 237 words of speculation about interfaces, the Norman Conquest, mapping constraints, and "new questions" (but no answers), leading up to this grand finale:

 It's interesting that people have expectations for language that they never have in biology.
-I've been working on Universal Grammar for all these years; can anyone tell you precisely how it works [- how it develops into a specific language, not to mention how that language that develops is used]?
+I've been working on Universal Grammar for all these years; can anyone tell you precisely how it works [-how it develops into a specific language, not to mention how that language that develops is used]?
 It's hopelessly complicated.
 Can anyone tell you how an insect works?
 They've been working on a project at MIT for thirty years on nematodes.
 You know the very few [302] neurons; you know the wiring diagram.
 But how does the animal work?
 We don't know that.
 (Chomsky, 2012, p.
 54)

-Here Chomsky admits that 'how language develops and is used' is 'hopelessly complicated'.
+It was of course Chomsky, who substantially raised the expectations for linguistic work by setting a very ambitious research agenda: "The study of language form will ultimately find its place in a broader framework that will incorporate considerations of meaning and use, just as the study of grammar will ultimately find its place in a richer investigation of how knowledge of language is acquired" (Chomsky, 1972, p.
+119).
+Four decades later, Chomsky admits that 'how language develops and is used' is 'hopelessly complicated'.
 In other words, his work has not advanced our understanding of "the creative aspect of language use [which he had made] a central concern of linguistics" (Chomsky, 1966, p.
 72).
 Nor has he given by now a "sharp and clear formulation of some of the central questions of psychology and [brought] a mass of evidence to bear on them" (Chomsky, 1968, p.
 59) as promised decades ago.

-Instead of taking responsibility, he claims that no one can tell us how an insect works.
-Linguists are not zoologists, so what is known about insects seems irrelevant to linguistics.
-Further, if Chomsky considers the biology of other species so important for linguistics it is curious that he apparently does not know that nematodes are not insects but roundworms.
-Hence, it is not surprising that the work of his MIT colleagues (likely on the species Caenorhabditis elegans) does not reveal 'how insects work'.
-So this diversion not only fails to establish that we should not expect any results from linguistic work, it also reveals Chomsky's ignorance of basic facts of biology; a discipline he claims to have been working in for decades.
+Instead of taking responsibility, Chomsky claims that no one can tell us how an insect works.
+Linguists are not comparative zoologists, so what is known about insects seems irrelevant to linguistics.
+Further, if Chomsky considers the biology of species only distantly related to humans so important for linguistics, it is curious that he apparently does not care about the fact that nematodes are not insects but roundworms.
+For biologists it is not surprising that the work of his MIT colleagues (likely on the model organism Caenorhabditis elegans) does not reveal 'how insects work'.
+So this diversion not only fails to establish that we should not expect any results from linguistic work, it also reveals Chomsky's disregard for, or ignorance of, basic facts of biology; a discipline he claims to have been working in for decades.